Tracking Capabilities for Safer Agents: Tracked Capabilities in Scala

 \begin{code} def logged[T](op: Logger^ => T): T = val f = new File("logfile") val l = Logger(f) val result = op(l) f.close() result \end{code}

-A problematic use of the function would leak the logger \lstinline|l| in the result of the operation.
-For instance like this: \begin{code} val bad = logged { l => () => l.log("too late!")) } bad() \end{code} Here, the result of the operation passed to \lstinline|logged| is the nested function \lstinline|() => l.log("too late!")|.
-This is also the value of \lstinline|bad|.
-Hence, the call \lstinline|bad()| would invoke \lstinline|l.log|, but at this point the file underlying the logger was already closed by \lstinline|logged|.
-Fortunately, the definition of \lstinline|bad| is rejected in Scala 3's type system.
-Essentially, the type parameter \lstinline|T| in the definition of \lstinline|logged| must be independent of the identity of the logger passed to \lstinline|op|.
-In the bad usage scenario, this requirement is violated since the result type of \lstinline|op| has type \lstinline|() ->{l} Unit|, so it does depend on the logger parameter in its capture set.
+A problematic use of this function would leak the logger \lstinline|l| in the result of the operation, like this: \begin{code} val bad = logged { l => () => l.log("too late!")) } bad() \end{code} The result of the operation passed to \lstinline|logged| is the nested function \lstinline|() => l.log("too late!")|, which is also the value of \lstinline|bad|.
+The call \lstinline|bad()| would therefore invoke \lstinline|l.log|, but by this point the file underlying the logger has already been closed by \lstinline|logged|.
+Fortunately, the definition of \lstinline|bad| is rejected by Scala~3's type system: the type parameter \lstinline|T| in the definition of \lstinline|logged| must be independent of the identity of the logger passed to \lstinline|op|, yet here the result type of \lstinline|op| would be \lstinline|() ->{l} Unit|, which depends on the logger parameter through its capture set.

-The fine grained control of lifetimes is one of the properties that set tracked capabilities apart from traditional untracked ones.
+Fine-grained control of lifetimes is one of the properties that set tracked capabilities apart from traditional untracked ones.